What skin condition is characterized by inflammatory congestion primarily affecting the cheeks and nose?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The skin condition characterized by inflammatory congestion primarily affecting the cheeks and nose is rosacea.
-Rosacea is a chronic inflammatory skin condition that often manifests as redness, visible blood vessels, and sometimes pustules and papules on the central face, particularly the cheeks, nose, forehead, and chin.
+The condition characterized by inflammatory congestion primarily affecting the cheeks and nose is rosacea.
+Rosacea is a chronic inflammatory skin condition that commonly presents with redness, visible blood vessels, and sometimes small red bumps or pustules.
+It typically affects the central face, including areas such as the cheeks, nose, forehead, and chin.

 Subscribe